XGRIDS Pro Guide™ / Module 8: LixelStudio

 CloudCompare is a free, open-source point cloud viewer and editor that handles LixelStudio export formats (E57, LAS, LAZ, PLY) without conversion.
 It is not a replacement for LixelStudio's built-in tools, but it provides additional review capabilities and is useful when a client or collaborator needs to inspect point cloud data without an Autodesk license or LixelStudio installation.

 Misalignment and drift artifacts that are subtle in LixelStudio's viewer can be more visible when navigating the same data in CloudCompare.
 Generating horizontal cross-sections at multiple floor elevations is a fast way to check for slanted walls or floors caused by tracking drift.
 Cloud-to-cloud distance comparisons between overlapping scans can also reveal systematic offsets that are difficult to catch visually.
+With the current LixelStudio release's High-Precision Optimization toggle, indoor structured scenes in relative coordinates should produce well-leveled results in LixelStudio directly, but a CloudCompare cross-section spot-check remains a useful verification step.

 ©2026 Alpine Reality Capture LLC • XGRIDS Pro Guide™ • Site Disclaimer